 WFP is also helping food insecure people set up so-called key hole gardens.
 These innovative little gardens use less water and produce more food than the conventional variety.

 Heavy rains have washed away many fields in the area of Mohale’s Hoek.
 With no field to grow crops, Mabuoang Matsipa was worried about what the future would hold for her daughter and two grandchildren who live with her.
 Now, her daughter is working on rebuilding their fields as part of a Food for Work team.

 The Food for Work Programme was established in the Mohale's Hoek area of Lesotho to help residents overcome high levels of food insecurity.
 After 2 seasons of crop losses due to climate change, many families were no longer able to meet their daily food needs.
 Today they work together to build structures which combat erosion due to heavy rains, thus protecting the surrounding top soil and ensuring that crop lands remain strong.

 In exchange for their work the community members receive staple foods such as maize meal, pulses and cooking oil.
-The Food for Work Programme was designed to ensure gender equality as well as to improve future food security.
+The Food for Work Programme is supported by USAID and was designed to ensure gender equality as well as to improve future food security.